TezosTaqueria/taqueria/website/docs/intro.md

 Taqueria has a few major components:
  - A command line interface (CLI) you use in your terminal through a command named `taq`
- - A library of plugins that add tasks to Taqueria to do cool and useful things like smart contract compiling, originating, and type generation
+ - A library of plugins that add tasks to Taqueria to do cool and useful things like compiling and originating smart contracts, and type generation
  - A VS Code Extension which provides the ability to run Taqueria tasks from the command palette

 ## Basic Components